-Book Release Coming in June 2026!
+Book Release June 23rd, 2026!
+Pre-order now!

 QUEER EXPRESSIONS: Expressive Art and Somatic Therapy Practices for Healing Body Trauma